hawaiidatascience/metaflowmics/Pipeline-16S/README.md

 ### Pre-requisites

-To run the pipeline, you will need to satisfy the following dependencies:
+The preferred way to use this pipeline is through the singularity configuration.
+It requires little setup since all dependencies are dealt with using a custom docker container.

+Requirements:
 - [Nextflow](https://www.nextflow.io/docs/latest/getstarted.html)

+If you wish to run the pipeline without it, you will need to satisfy in addition the following dependencies:

 - python3 + libraries: Biopython, pandas, matplotlib, seaborn
-- R + libraries: ggplot2, lulu, dada2, seqinr, stringr, ShortRead
+- R(>=3.5) + libraries: ggplot2, lulu, dada2, seqinr, stringr, ShortRead, doParallel, ape, phyloseq
 - [Mothur](https://github.com/mothur/mothur) (tested with v1.43)

 ### Usage